The Memory Keeper's Daughter: March 6, 1964

 In early March 1964, Dr. David Henry is forced to deliver his wife Norah's twins with the help of a nurse, Caroline Gill.
 Their first child, a boy they name Paul, is born a healthy perfect child, but when the second baby is born, Phoebe, David notices she has Down syndrome.
-David, recalling the possibility of a heart defect and early death (which his younger sister June had had; dying at the young age of twelve) and decides that the baby girl will be placed in an institution.
+David, recalling the possibility of a heart defect and early death (which his younger sister June had, dying at the young age of 12) wants to spare his family this grief and decides that the baby girl will be placed in an institution.

 Caroline was given the baby to take to the institution, but simply didn't like the conditions.
-She decides to keep and raise the baby, who is named Phoebe.
+She decides to keep and raise Phoebe herself.
 While Caroline is at the store, her car runs out of gas and she is stranded in the snow with Phoebe.
 She is picked up by a truck driver, Al Simpson, who drives them to Caroline's home.
 Meanwhile, David tells Norah that their daughter died at birth.
 After hearing that Caroline had kept Phoebe rather than take her to the institution, David bids her to do what she thinks is right.
 Caroline leaves for Pittsburgh to make a fresh start with Phoebe.